Skip to main content

 You have a few options:

-2. If you feel like you need a refresher on chemistry and are worried about enrolling directly into organic chemistry, what we suggest doing is enrolling in our CHEM honors sequence, CHEM 6AH, CHEM 6BH, CHEM 6CH.
+2. If you feel like you need a refresher on chemistry and are worried about enrolling directly into organic chemistry, we suggest enrolling in our CHEM honors sequence, CHEM 6AH, CHEM 6BH, CHEM 6CH.
 This sequence will build off of what you already know in Chemistry, while devoting more time to explaining the "why" of Chemistry.
 This gives you a great opportunity to expand your knowledge of the concepts covered in the CHEM 6 series, while also giving you that refresher and transition into collegiate chemistry courses.
+Additionally, these courses will allow you to earn UCSD units.

 3. If neither of these interest you, you can always use this time to focus on your other courses, and jump into organic chemistry in your sophomore year with your peers.